mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 ```

 The `send()` methods asynchronously send a key-value record to a topic and will return immediately once the record has been stored in the buffer of records waiting to be sent.
-This kind of API is not very convenient for developers, but is crucial to achieve high throughput and low latency.
+This kind of API isn't very convenient for developers, but is crucial to achieve high throughput and low latency.

 If you want to ensure that request has been completed, you can invoke blocking `get()` on the future returned by the `send()` methods.
 The main drawback of calling `get()` is a huge performance penalty because it disables batching effectively.